piclas-framework/reggie2.0/README.md

 integrate_line_option          = DivideByTimeStep      ! the first column in Database.csv is used for this option integrate_line_multiplier      = 5.340588433333334e-03 ! = MPF*q/tend = 1e6*1.60217653E-19/3E-11
 ```

+Note that a comma is the default delimiter symbol for "integrate\_line\_delimiter" and cannot be set as custom delimiter symbol "," because the comma is used for splitting the keywords in analyze.ini.
+However, other symbols can be supplied using "integrate\_line\_delimiter" instead of a comma.